ThePJB/reduxlandkings/README.md

 # TODO
  - bullet collisions etc
  - health
- - Minimap - probably need to fuck off camera matrix. or use a different one. get to the bottom of it
+ - Minimap - probably need to flip off camera matrix. or use a different one. get to the bottom of it

 ## Guns
 OK so what is a gun?